samuelgfeller/slim-example-project/README.md

 The codebase is big and thus lots of subjective decisions had to be made that may not be the best long-term solution for everybody.

-The main focus throughout the development was to make the code as dependency free as possible so that it's long living and can be adapted to different needs and preferences.
+The main focus throughout the development was to make the code as long living as possible with best practices and few dependencies so that it can be adapted to different needs and preferences.

-Basically, this is my take on what a modern and efficient web app could look like with today's tech.
+Basically, this is my take on what an efficient, extensible, and maintainable web app could look like with today's tech.

-I worked closely with the software architect
-[Daniel Opitz](https://odan.github.io/about.html), who also reviewed this project.
+I worked closely with the software engineer and architect [Daniel Opitz](https://odan.github.io/about.html), who also reviewed this project.
 I learned a lot during
 [our exchanges](https://github.com/samuelgfeller/slim-example-project/wiki/Sources-of-knowledge#discussions)